Coder-Jay00/auratherapycare-v1/QUICK_START.md

 ### Step 4: Login as Customer
 ```
 1. Logout (top-right button)
-2. Login with: priya@example.com / password123
+2. Create a new customer account via registration
+3. Login with your new credentials
-3. See customer dashboard with attendance and invoices
+4. See customer dashboard with attendance and invoices
 ```

 ### Step 5: Export Invoice (If Available)